AliceO2Group/QualityControl/README.md

 ## Setup

-We use alibuild, see instructions [here](https://alisw.github.io/alibuild/o2-daq-tutorial.html).
+We use alibuild, see complete instructions [here](https://alice-doc.github.io/alice-analysis-tutorial/building/) and install O2 (no need to `init` it, just `build` it).

+Build/install the QualityControl package : `aliBuild init QualityControl ; aliBuild build QualityControl --defaults o2`

+Also build/install the qcg package : `aliBuild build qcg --default o2`

+Note that you can also use the `defaults` called `o2-dataflow`.

 ### Post installation